 The US recruitment industry is rather significant, being the first in terms of agency work sales revenues.
 Recruitment firms are an integral part of the US work market, meaning candidates will most likely have to deal with headhunters in their professional journey.

-If you are considering a new career path or want to explore other job options, see the 5 tips below on how to properly introduce yourself to a headhunter.
+If you are considering a new career path or want to explore other job options, see the 5 tips below on how to introduce yourself to recruiters below.

 Without getting into a full-blown metaphysical discussion about the meaning of life, you need to be self-aware enough to know what standing your education and experience hold in the market, and given this understanding, know where you would like to employ your skills.